patrickjuchli/basic-ftp/README.md

 `downloadTo(writableStream | localPath, remotePath, startAt = 0): Promise<FTPResponse>`

 Download a remote file and pipe its data to a writable stream or to a local file.
 You can optionally define at which position of the remote file you'd like to start downloading.
 If the destination you provide is a file, the offset will be applied to it as well.
-For example: To resume a failed download, you'd request the size of the local, partially downloaded file and use that as the offset.
+For example: To resume a failed download, you'd request the size of the local, partially downloaded file and use that as `startAt`.

 ---